NzSakib017/MeddlingWithJava/README.md

 ## Project Summary:
 For some coding practice here I tried to get to solution of some basic coding problems.
-I used the programing language "Java" for this, with an intention to pratcie some OOP alongwith.
+I used the programing language "Java" for this, with an intention to practice some OOP along with.
 For some problems (which I could) I programmed the solution in more than one way of approaching